1Password/scim-examples/docker/README.md

 docker-compose -f docker-compose.yml up --build -d
 ```

-This should seamlessly upgrade your SCIM Bridge to the latest version.
+This should seamlessly upgrade your SCIM bridge to the latest version.
 The process takes about 2-3 minutes for the Bridge to come back online.

 #### October 2020 Update

 As of October 2020, if you’re upgrading from a previous version of the repository, ensure that you’ve reconfigured your environment variables within `scim.env` before upgrading.

-#### March 2021 Update (SCIM Bridge 2.0)
+#### April 2021 Update (SCIM bridge 2.0)

-The environment variables `OP_REDIS_HOST` and `OP_REDIS_PORT` have been deprecated in favour of `OP_REDIS_URL`, which takes a full `redis://` or `rediss://` (for TLS) redis URL.
+With the release of SCIM bridge 2.0, the environment variables `OP_REDIS_HOST` and `OP_REDIS_PORT` have been deprecated in favour of `OP_REDIS_URL`, which takes a full `redis://` or `rediss://` (for TLS) Redis URL.
 For example: `OP_REDIS_URL=redis://redis:6379`

+Unless you have customized your Redis deployment, there shouldn’t be any action you need to take.

 ### Advanced `scim.env` file options

-These should only be used for advanced setups.
+The following options are available for advanced or custom deployments.
+Unless you have a specific need, these options do not need to be modified.

 * `OP_PORT` - when `OP_LETSENCRYPT_DOMAIN` is set to blank, you can use `OP_PORT` to change the default port from 3002 to one of your choosing.
-* `OP_REDIS_URL` - you can specify `redis://` or `rediss://` (for TLS) URL here to point towards an alternative redis host.
-You can then strip out the sections in `docker-compose.yml` that refer to redis to not deploy that container.
-Note that redis is still required for the SCIM Bridge to function.
+* `OP_REDIS_URL` - you can specify `redis://` or `rediss://` (for TLS) URL here to point towards an alternative Redis host.
+You can then strip out the sections in `docker-compose.yml` that refer to Redis to not deploy that container.
+Note that Redis is still required for the SCIM bridge to function.

 #### Generating `scim.env` file on Windows